basepi/dotfiles/README.md

 of this repository.
 I find this to be the best way, because after some fairly simple setup, it's virtually seamless, and fairly pain-free to keep it up to date.
-Someday I may implement some sort of install script -- in the meantime, Google symlinks for your operating system of choice, and go at it!
+Someday I may implement some sort of install script -- in the meantime, Google 'symlinks' for your operating system of choice, and go at it!

 License
 -------